xfgryv/Attendance-System/README.md

 # Attendance-System

 This repository contains the codebase for the Attendance-System, developed as part of the Smart India Hackathon (SIH) project.
-The Attendance-System is designed to streamline and automate attendance tracking using web technologies, providing an efficient and user-friendly solution for educational institutions and organizations.
+The Attendance-System is designed to streamline and automate attendance t[...]

 ## Features